 9. Colored- Hair Shampoo

-Colored hair suffers from various issues, including dry and brittle locks, color fading, lack of hydration, and so on.
+Colored hair suffers from various issues, including dry and brittle locks, color fading, and lack of hydration.

-It is usually recommended for such people to use shampoos explicitly created for colored hair, as they help eliminate all of the problems associated with chemically-treated hair.
+It is usually recommended that such people use shampoos explicitly created for colored hair, as this helps eliminate all the problems associated with chemically treated hair.

-The color-preserving shampoo, unlike regular shampoos, has chemicals that do not strip your hair of its beautiful color.
-This aids in the long-term preservation of your hair color.
+Unlike regular shampoos, the color-preserving shampoo contains chemicals that do not strip hair of its beautiful color.
+This aids in the long-term preservation of hair color.

 10. Organic Shampoo

-Most OTC shampoos are chemically made, with a combination of harsh and mild components.
+Most OTC shampoos are chemically made, combining harsh and mild components.
 These shampoos, including toxic chemicals like paraben, silicone, and sulfate, might injure your scalp, especially if you have sensitive skin.

 However, Organic shampoos are a better and safer alternative to chemical-based shampoos.
-These shampoos are made entirely of essential oils and organic plants and are therefore kinder and safer than any synthetic shampoo.
+These shampoos are made entirely of essential oils and organic plants and are, therefore, kinder and safer than synthetic shampoo.

 11. Medicated Shampoo

 Medicated shampoos are used to treat irritation and scaling.
-This is one of the different types of shampoo that can, however, aid in the treatment of fungal or bacterial infections.
+However, they are also one of the different types of shampoo that can aid in treating fungal or bacterial infections.

 Many patients seek guidance on managing scalp disorders such as itching and dandruff, which can be addressed with medicated shampoos.

 The best options are shampoos with pyrithione zinc, salicylic acid, or ketoconazole.
-These compounds are included in medicated shampoos expressly to assist manage scalp buildup, which is a common cause of excessive dandruff and itchy scalp.
+These compounds are included in medicated shampoos to assist in managing scalp buildup, a common cause of excessive dandruff and itchy scalp.

 12. 2-in-1 shampoo

-This is one of the different types of shampoo that appears to be popular with those on the go because it provides thoroughly clean and some conditioning benefits.
+This is one of the different types of shampoo that appears to be popular with those on the go because it provides thorough cleaning and some conditioning benefits.

-Curly or wavy hair, however, might still be dried out. so use with caution
+Curly or wavy hair, however, might still be dried out.
+So use it with caution